splunk/splunk-sdk-javascript/README.md

     <script type="text/javascript" src="/yourpath/splunk.min.js"></script>

 You can also include the UI components, such as the Timeline and Charting controls.
-These UI component files (<b>splunk.ui.timeline</b> and
-<b>splunk.ui.charting</b>) are also in the <b>/splunk-sdk-javascript/client</b> directory.
+These UI component files (*8splunk.ui.timeline** and **splunk.ui.charting**) are also in the **/splunk-sdk-javascript/client** directory.

-### Install the Splunk Enterprise SDK for JavaScript for Node.js
+### Install Node.js in your project

-> **Note:** The Splunk Enterprise SDK for JavaScript v1.7.0 requires Node.js version 0.10.x, or 0.12.x or 4+.

-If you want to use the Splunk Enterprise SDK for JavaScript with your Node.js programs, install the SDK by running `npm` in *your* project's directory as follows:
+To use the Splunk Enterprise SDK for JavaScript with your Node.js programs, install the SDK by running `npm` in *your* project's directory as follows:

     npm install splunk-sdk